drunsinn/pyLSV2/README.md

  OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## News and Releases
+check [the github release page](https://github.com/drunsinn/pyLSV2/releases) for information on the latest updates

 ## Contributors
 tfischer73
 drunsinn